-That recommendation was part of a standing committee report on medical inadmissibility rules for immigrants that was tabled on December 12.
+That recommendation was part of a standing committee report on medical inadmissibility rules for immigrants that were tabled on December 12.
 Immigration, Refugees and Citizenship Canada had 120 days to issue its response.

 In an appearance before that committee yesterday, Hussen reiterated his belief that the rules need to change.